awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 1. Select the Amazon S3 origin, and then choose **Edit**\.

 1. For **S3 bucket access**, choose **Yes use OAI**\.
+**Important**
+If this option is not available, the S3 bucket does not support use of an OAI and must be configured as a custom origin\.
+See [Restricting access to files on custom origins](private-content-overview.md#forward-custom-headers-restrict-access)\.

 1. If you already have an OAI that you want to use, select the OAI from the drop\-down list\.
 If you already have an OAI, we recommend that you reuse it to simplify maintenance\.